 PERFORMANCE STANDARDS

-The investment portfolio shall be designed with the objective of obtaining a market rate of return throughout budgetary and economic cycles, commensurate with the investment risk constraints and the cash flow needs, while focusing on, in order of importance, preservation of capital, liquidity and yield.

 The investment strategy is to manage the portfolios with less risk than a comparable benchmark index while using economies of scale to administer the program at a reasonable cost.
 The County Investment Manager shall determine whether market yields are achieved using the indices most comparable to the fund, such as money rate data published in Barron's, The Wall Street Journal, Bloomberg, the local government investment pool index or other bond fund indices.
 The standards enumerated herein do not constitute a guarantee of the fund’s performance.

 The County Investment Manager’s investment strategy is to hold purchased securities until maturity.
 Changing economic conditions, interest rates, and credit quality may dictate a sale in advance to minimize market and credit risks or enhance yield.
 Such sales should consider the short- and long-term impact on the portfolio.
 The County Investment Manager must approve in advance the sale of all securities prior to maturity.